Skip to content

 • Notes and photos for anything new: damage, wear, missing parts

-• Next status - back to storage, straight to repair, or directly on to the next borrower
+• Next status - back to storage, straight to repair, or directly on to the next holder

 The check-in steps